 Across more boggy ground you will see many drifts of what looks like sheeps wool caught on grass, the bog cotton sedge.
 Statuesque Meadowsweet is erupting everywhere.

-Also during July (9th July to 2nd August) the local Craftsmen's guild hold an exhibition and sale throughout the month.
+Also during July the local Craftsmen's guild hold an exhibition and sale throughout the month.
 Usually found in the community center (Old Town Hall) opposite St.Magnus Cathedral, and next to Tankerness House.
 Worth browsing when you have some spare time.

-The peak of summertime in Orkney arrives at the end of July with Stromness Shopping Week (20th to 26th July) and culminates in the County Agricultural Show at Bignold Park (August 9th).
+The peak of summertime in Orkney arrives toward the end of July with Stromness Shopping Week and culminates in the County Agricultural Show at Bignold Park (August 10th 2013).

 A second possibly less intentional effect has been that together with the County Show, over the years it has become a beacon for Stromnessians and Orcadians in general to return home from all points around the world.

 August heralds the start of the agricultural shows.
-These build up from the small and delightful like Sanday and Shapinsay to the large and commercial, Dounby, followed by the culmination at the Bignold Park County Show in Kirkwall.
+These build up from the small and delightful like Sanday and Shapinsay to the large and commercial, Dounby, followed by the culmination at the Bignold Park County Show in Kirkwall, August 10th 2013.

 The big shows are the major outdoor social and practical events of the year, where farmers get the chance to show off their hard work and prized beasts while the industry showcases all manner of huge machinery.
 Most of our local organizations take a stand, with a eclectic range of goods and services available in the tented village.
 The next day the Vintage Tractor and Car club hold their always interesting annual event at the Orkney Auction Mart in Hatston.

-Autumnal plants start appearing, with Crocosmia's sword like leaves harbinging the autumn to come.
+Autumnal plants start appearing, with Crocosmia's sword like leaves harbinger of the autumn to come.
 The first wild storms of autumn can appear before August is out and if they do then more exposed summer gardens can be pretty much blown apart very early indeed.